norton120/pirate_baby/content/posts/prompt_engineering.md

 At this point I start thinking about re-entering a career in the food service industry.

 Just then Woodson walks into the office.
-He looks over my head (which is rested firmly forehead-planted on the desk, my fist b ) at the prompt terminal on the massive computer screen in front of me.
+He looks over my head (which is rested firmly forehead-planted on the desk while my fist bangs the keyboard) and scans the prompt terminal of my massive computer screen.
-"Where's the temp?
+"Where's the temp set?
 OK drop that to point one.
 Invert the question to ask if the message requires external context, add a second sentence with yes or no, lowercase, get rid of that period, and ...(pauses to slurp iced tea)... make the word message lowercase, get rid of the space in front of the colon.
-Try it now."
+Run it."

 _prompt_
 ```